 Designer: Donald E. Scott, Manufactured by Coins & Pins

 The text on the Cosmolabe Geocoin is the Voynich script.
-This is an actual alphabet from a historical text on alchemy (probably) that has never been decoded.
+This is an actual alphabet from a historical text on alchemy (possibly) that has never been decoded.
 This geocoin design is used with permission from the original artist.
 The celestial background photos are used with permission from Donald E. Scott of The Electric Sky.

-I believe these are still in limited production and I can find them still for sale.
+I believe these are still in limited production, and I can find them still for sale.
 I really like the design aesthetics and the overall concept is very cool.
 It comes across more like some sort of magical device than any type of coin or medal.

 Stats on the Starmap Geocoin: